MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 :::moniker range=">azure-pipelines-2020"

 > [!NOTE]
 > There is a newer version of this task available that provides additional support for targetting a Kubernetes cluster in different ways, using the `connectionType` property.
-For more information, see [KubernetesManifest@1](./kubernetes-manifest-v1.md) and [KubernetesManifest@1 service connection](./kubernetes-manifest-v1.md#service-connection)
+For more information, see [KubernetesManifest@1](./kubernetes-manifest-v1.md) and [KubernetesManifest@1 service connection remarks](./kubernetes-manifest-v1.md#remarks)

 :::moniker-end